jw098/OSCAR-GreaseMonkey/README.md

 - Paste the desired script's code and overwrite the pre-written code in the new script.

+# Disclaimer

+This collection of scripts has only been tested on one implementation of OSCAR EMR.
+Feel free to contact me here if you notice any bugs.

 # What the scripts do

 ## BCBilling_KeyboardShortcuts